tezizzm/Premera/Exercises/Exercise #3 Discovery/instructions.md

 We now change focus to a front end application that discovers our products API microservice.

-1. Create a directory for our new API with the following command:  `mkdir bootcamp-store`
+1. Navigate to the workspace root.
+Create a directory for our new UI with the following command:  `mkdir bootcamp-store`

 2. Navigate to the newly created directory using the following command: `cd bootcamp-store`